ajwills72/rmip/docs/teacher_notes.md

 #### Timetable

+(These dates suggested to Sonja/Peter on 16th Aug 2022, awaiting confirmation).

-**Monday 16th May 2022, noon** - Submission deadline passes.
+**Tuesday 7th May 2022, noon** (Week 13) - Submission deadline passes.
 Module leader sends marking sample to markers.
 Markers must not mark any further reports until after initial markers' meeting (below)

-**Monday 23rd May 2022, noon** - Markers return marking sample with scores, but without feedback, to module leader.
+**Tuesday 15th May 2024, noon** (Week 14) - Markers return marking sample with scores, but without feedback, to module leader.

-**Tuesday 24th May 2022, 1pm** - Initial markers' meeting between all markers and module leader.
+**Wednesday 15th May 2024, 1pm** (Week 14) - Initial markers' meeting between all markers and module leader.
 Immediately after the meeting, you may start marking.

-**Monday 30th May 2022, noon** - Extenuating Circumstances deadline passes.
+**Tuesday 21st May 2024, noon** (Week 15) - Extenuating Circumstances deadline passes.
 Check for additional reports submitted, and also for any submitted reports that have been updated.

-**Monday 13th June 2022, noon** (HARD DEADLINE!)  - All reports marked and uploaded to DLE.
+**Monday 3rd June 2024, noon** (Week 17) (HARD DEADLINE!)  - All reports marked and uploaded to DLE.
 All mark spreadsheets emailed to Module Leader.
 Process of moderation begins.

-**Wed 15th June 2022** - Reports and marks are returned to students via DLE.
+**Tuesday 4th June 2024** (Week 17) - Reports and marks are returned to students via DLE.

 #### Marking process